- Metformin is a medication regularly prescribed to treat high blood sugar levels.

 What Is Metformin Used for Other than Diabetes?

 What happens if you take metformin and you don’t “need” it?
 Because it helps stabilize blood sugar levels, metformin has clear and proven benefits for those with type 2 diabetes.
-High blood sugar can play a role in serious health issues such as heart disease, stroke, and kidney problems.
+High blood sugar can play a role in serious health issues such as heart disease, heart failure, stroke, and kidney problems.

 But emerging research on metformin suggests the medication might also have powerful impacts on people who do not have type 2 diabetes.